35 Metaphors for Smart to Highlight Intelligence

 • “David’s the Brainiac of our group; he’s always coming up with innovative ideas.”

-• “She’s definitely a Brainiac, solving complex math problems like it’s nothing.”
+• “She’s a Brainiac, solving complex math problems like it’s nothing.”

 4. A walking encyclopedia